 Hershfield says for that most of his patients, the anxiety lies in the fear that they’ll never stop thinking about the blinking or breathing or swallowing, or whatever it is.
 “Of course, the more they monitor it, the less automatic it feels, the more controlled it feels, the more it seems like they're never going to stop thinking about it,” he says.
 That produces a lot of other obsessions like: What if this drives me crazy?
 What if I'm permanently distracted?
 What if I never remember what it felt like to not think about these things?
 What if it interferes with my social life?

-Hershfield first encountered hyperawareness OCD at an International Obsessive Compulsive Disorder Foundation (IOCDF) conference, where he met someone who lived in a constant state of anxiety because they always thought about where their arms were positioned in space, and if their arms were positioned correctly.
+Hershfield first encountered hyperawareness OCD at the International OCD FOundation's (IOCDF) Annual OCD conference, where he met someone who lived in a constant state of anxiety because they always thought about where their arms were positioned in space, and if their arms were positioned correctly.

 It wasn’t until I attended an IOCDF conference last summer, and went to the session (run by Hershfield) on hyperawareness OCD that I realized I had it.
 It was like listening to a group of experts give a presentation about me, yet they were describing a stereotypical case of hyperawareness.